oleaamot/nikita-noark5-core/docs/use-case/teaching.md

 reach out and capture as many of the records belonging to the organisations fonds as possible.

 ### Description
-When a user logs on to nikita for the first time, they are assigned their own organisation in nikita that they control.
+When a user logs on to nikita for the first time, they are assigned their own organisation (arkivskaper) in nikita that they control.
-This organisation gets a UUID as an identifier and the user can assign whatever name they want to the organisation.
+This organisation gets a UUID (SystemID) as an identifier and the user can assign whatever name they want to the organisation.

 Can they assign others users so they can interact with their organisation?